 Zealous Defense For Assault Charges

-Assault is a serious, violent crime often laden with emotion.
-Being convicted can affect many areas of your life and the freedoms you now possess.
+Assault is a serious violent crime often laden with emotion.
+Being convicted of an assault charge can affect many areas of your life and the freedoms you now possess.
 It is essential to seek immediate, aggressive legal help from a seasoned Minnesota criminal defense attorney who knows the court system and how it works.
 In Minnesota, it is not the alleged victim who presses criminal charges for assault, it is the state itself.

 Personal Attention To Obtain Results

-Our aggressive attorney at the Minneapolis Law Offices of Mitchell A. Robinson, P.A., is here to help during this uncertain time.
+Our aggressive attorney at the law firm of John A. Price III, P.A., is here to help during this uncertain time.
 He’ll work directly with you and explain details in easy-to-understand terms, so you comprehend each step of the process and know your rights.
 Whatever misdemeanor or felony you are charged with, you will receive diligent defense to ensure the most successful results possible.

 Where Do You Fit In?
-The Types Of Assaults:
+Categories Of Assault:

 - Domestic assault – Occurs within the same household members and includes physical harm or causing the fear of harm or death upon another family or household member.

-- Fifth degree — A misdemeanor charge with an attempt to cause fear or bodily harm on another.
+- Fifth degree – A misdemeanor charge involving attempt to cause fear or bodily harm to another.

-- Fourth degree — Assault with a dangerous weapon resulting in significant bodily harm.
-Harsher penalties may be given if the victim is an authoritative figure or if the crime is race, religion, disability or sexual preference related.
+- Fourth degree – Assault with a dangerous weapon resulting in significant bodily harm.
+Harsher penalties may be given if the assailant is an authority figure or if the crime is related to the victim’s race, religion, disability or sexual preference.

-- Third degree — Assault with substantial bodily harm to another, a child under 4 or a minor where there is a pattern of child abuse.
+- Third degree – Assault with substantial bodily harm to another; assault of a child under 4; or assault of a minor where there is a pattern of child abuse.

 - Second degree – Assault with a deadly weapon, includes guns, bats, tools – any weapon considered dangerous.